Tuesday, October 12, 2010

 If you enjoy Cajun blackened fish or meat, here's how to make it at home.
 You'll need a well-seasoned cast-iron skillet, and ideally you'll make this outdoors over a charcoal grill because the cooking process will produce a LOT of intense smoke, which will choke up the air indoors and set off your smoke detectors.
 If you have no choice but to try this recipe indoors, make sure your stove has an excellent exhaust fan.

 You can use raw fish fillets such as catfish, red snapper, tilapia, trout, etc. You can also use this blackening recipe for steak, but begin with slightly undercooked steak and use this recipe to finish cooking the meat while blackening.
-For best results, use a genuine Cajun spice blend, such as Slap Ya Mama from Evangeline Parish, Louisiana, or for a salt-free blend use Louisiana Bayou Blend Seasoning from Mansura, Louisiana.
+For best results, use a genuine Cajun spice blend, such as Slap Ya Mama from Evangeline Parish, Louisiana, or a seafood blackening seasoning.

 Zestfully yours,